yeasin50/yeasin50/readme.md

 Md.
 Yeasin Sheikh | Flutter Developer

 A limited lifespan trying to provide some value.
-Passionate Flutter developer (4+ years) working as a freelancer and in remote positions to contribute my skills and focus on growth.
+Passionate Flutter developer, working as a freelancer and in remote positions to contribute my skills and focus on growth.
 Open to visa-sponsored opportunities or M.Sc. scholarships.
 Driven to make a difference.

 <details>
 <summary>Open to New Opportunities </summary>